Pindar777/electron-quick-start/README.md

 ***

-This is a fork of https://github.com/ColumbusCollaboratory/electron-quick-start and updates the code in several ways.
+This is a fork of https://github.com/ColumbusCollaboratory/electron-quick-start and updates the code in several ways:

 - Switch to Electron 11.1.1
 - Switch to standard R 4-03